Arriving Soon: Incredible New Journeys for 2023 & 2024!

 Disembark the Ocean Odyssey, then behold the classical wonders of Athens

-This morning, disembark the Ocean Odyssey to conclude your journey here in Greece.
+This morning, we’ll berth in Piraeus, where you will disembark the Ocean Odyssey to conclude your journey here in Greece.
 Today, enjoy a panoramic tour of Athens, the country's sophisticated capital.
 Mythology and ancient history come alive here, as you’ll see at the iconic Acropolis.
 It was here that Poseidon and Athena were said to have fought to determine who would be patron of the city.
 This was the architectural pinnacle of Athens, crowned by its breathtaking Parthenon.
 You’ll also visit the Tomb of the Unknown Soldier, Parliament House on Constitution Square, the Pan Athenian Stadium, and the Presidential Palace.
 Along the famed Panepistimiou Avenue, pass the Catholic Cathedral, Academy of Athens, the University of Athens, and the National Library.
 Enjoy lunch on your own, perhaps dining in the charming Plaka district, nestled at the foot of Acropolis Hill.

 Enjoy your afternoon at leisure in Athens, with so much to discover — from extensive shopping options to open-air markets to museums and beyond.
 Lunch and Dinner are on your own tonight, and you're in luck: Athens restaurants are world-class, but so is its street food — at a fraction of the cost.
 Don't miss souvlaki, fava purée and pita, a classic Greek salad, or anything with feta cheese.
 Your conveniently located hotel is also just a stone’s throw from abundance of local restaurants and food stands.
 Settle into your room for the evening, with views of Greece's energetic capital.